UserTesting Data Processing Agreement for Customers

 Data Hosting and Encryption

-- All confidential and proprietary data (including video files, Customer and Participant data) are hosted through Amazon Web Services (AWS).
+- All confidential and proprietary data (including video files, Customer and Contributor data) are hosted through Amazon Web Services (AWS).
 AWS is a SOC 2 and ISO 27017 certified hosting provider.

 - All data is encrypted at rest and in transit.
 Data is stored in encrypted form using 256-bit AES encryption.
 Encryption keys are managed by AWS Key Management Services.